OpenSUTD/EPD/README.md

 - Govt/SG-based large organisation

 ##### Planning
-- Feel free to contact Wei Ying ```@finalenote``` on telegram if you would like to listen to the sharing of any specfic alumni/alumni from any specfic areas.
+- Feel free to contact Wei Ying ```@finalenote``` on telegram if you are an EPD alumni and would like to come down to share, or if you are a student and you would like to help out in this event.

 Useful Resources
 -------------------